-Dr. Gomez is Program Director of the Family Medicine Residency Program and the Maternal Child Health Fellowship.
+Dr. Gomez is Program Director of the Family Medicine Residency Program.
 He earned a BS degree in Biochemistry from the UC Los Angeles, and graduated from Chicago Medical School in Illinois.
 Dr. Gomez completed his residency with UC Davis Family Medicine Program in Merced, California.
 He is particularly involved in family-oriented adult and pediatric HIV/AIDS care, and is currently the Medical Director of the Pacific AIDS Education Training Center in the San Joaquin Valley.
 Dr. Gomez’s other clinical interests include obstetrics and inpatient medicine.
 Dr. Gomez precepts and provides clinical care at our rural site in Selma, and is an Advisory Faculty for the Advanced Life Support in Obstetrics course held yearly at UCSF Fresno.

 PAMELA EMENEY, RN, MD

 Dr. Emeney began her career in Palm Springs CA many years ago as a critical care nurse.
 She then switched to medicine and after one year as a family practice resident, she switched to OB/GYN and completed her training at the Brooklyn Hospital Center in Brooklyn New York.
 She then joined the faculty at Texas Tech and began to develop her two passions, laparoscopic surgery and adolescent GYN.

 She then came to the University of California San Francisco Fresno four years ago, and has continued to peruse both minimally invasive surgery and adolescent GYN health care.
 As the program director, she brings an unusually talent, that of nurse and physician, and strives to provide MIS opportunities for the residents.